Skip to content

 Technology and Its Impacts

-Technology can have both positive and negative effects on individuals with ADHD depending on how it is used and managed.
+Technology can have both positive and negative effects depending on how it is used and managed.

 The positive aspects of technology include individuals using productivity apps and calendars to better manage their time and schedules, using mindfulness apps to calm their hyperactivity symptoms, and social media connections (for e.g., forums for individuals who have ADHD symptoms).